apache/nuttx/configs/teensy/README.txt

     for more information.
 NOTE:  THIS CONFIGURATION HAS NOT YET BEEN DEBUGGED AND DOES NOT WORK!!!
 ISSUES:  (1) THE SPI DRIVER IS UNTESTED, (2) THE USB DRIVER IS UNTESTED, AND (3) THE RAM USAGE MIGHT BE EXCESSIVE.

+    Update 7/11:  (1) The SPI/SD driver has been verified, however, (2) I
+    believe that the current teensy/usbstorage configuration uses too much SRAM for the system to behave sanely.
+A lower memory footprint version of the mass storage driver will be required before this can be debugged